JoshSinyor/JoshSinyor.github.io/_posts/2021-08-16-mapping-keyboards-to-osx-part-two.md

 #### Partial Reassignment

 The most common situation requiring complex rules are conditional reassignments - e.g. where the combination of a key and a modifier key needs to be reassigned, but the key alone does not.
-A good example of this on my keyboard is the `2` key; while this is the same on the Mac keyboard, the `2` + `Shift` key combination on my keyboard should correspond to `"`, but instead corresponds to `@` on the Mac keyboard.
+A good example of this on my keyboard is the `2` key; while this is the same on the Mac keyboard, the `2` + `⇧` (`Shift`) key combination on my keyboard should correspond to `"`, but instead corresponds to `@` on the Mac keyboard.
 Karabiner Elements' Simple modifications aren't suitable - I don't want to reassign the `2` key to a different key.
-I need to reassign the `2` key only when it is pressed in conjunction with a `Shift` key.
+I need to reassign the `2` key only when it is pressed in conjunction with either `⇧` key.

 Here's an example of how it works: